qurator-spk/sbb_images/doc/annotator.md

 # Single Label Annotator

-The single label annotator is a very simple tool the supports to label sets of images according to a small number of pre-defined classes.
-It supports multiple users and stores the labels on a per-user basis.
+The single label annotator is a very simple tool that supports to annotate sets of images according to a small number of pre-defined classes.
+It supports multiple users and stores the annotations on a per-user basis.
 It writes into the 'annotations' table of the connected sqlite database.
 This table can be used with the [classification tools](classifier.md) to train a classifier.